|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Put the paneer chunks in a bowl and pour the above Tandoori paste on to it.
-Mix gently to coat all the paneer well.
-Cover and keep in the refrigerator to marinate for two hours.
+Put the paneer chunks in a bowl and pour the tandoori paste over it.
+Mix gently to coat the paneer.
+Cover and marinate in the refrigerator for two hours.

-Thread the marinated paneer, onion, and green and red bell pepper pieces onto bamboo skewers in a combination of your choice.
+Thread the marinated paneer, onion, and green and red bell pepper pieces onto bamboo skewers.

 Preheat your grill on medium.

-Put the paneer skewers on it and brush with a little cooking oil.
+Place the paneer skewers on the hot grill and brush with a little cooking oil.

-Squeeze some lemon juice over the paneer skewers, garnish with lemon wedges, and serve piping hot.
+Squeeze some lemon juice over the paneer skewers, garnish with lemon wedges, and serve hot.